If you’re looking for a list of things you need to do to every blog post before you hit publish, I’ve got you covered my friend!

 THING SIX: INCLUDE A PINNABLE IMAGE

-Because many of the readers that come to your site want to save your article on Pinterest and then come back to read it at a later time (there are over 200 million users doing this, to be more precise)!
+Because many of the readers that come to your site want to save your article on Pinterest and then come back to read it at a later time (even if they never come back to read it, it’ll still live on their Pinterest profile forever).

-If you don’t have a pinnable image and a Pinterest-optimized article, I won’t be able to save that article for later and share it with my Pinterest followers.
+If you don’t have a pinnable image and a Pinterest-optimized article, I won’t be able to save that article for later.
 And you just missed out on a potentially huge pool of new blog readers on your website.

 So, include a pinnable image on every single blog post.

 You can create these images for free in Canva.
-They have an option for Pinterest graphics that are just the perfect vertical size that Pinterest loves.
+They have an option for Pinterest graphics that are vertical and ready to design, download, and place in your blog post or directly onto the Pinterest platform.

 When you add that pinnable image to your blog article, you’ll have the option to edit the alternative text (alt text) that is connected to the image.